-1991 Wisconsin Act 39: Administration of the program was transferred from DNR to DILHR effective August 15, 1991.
+1991 Wisconsin Act 39: Administration of the program was transferred from DNR to the Department of Industry, Labor and Human Relations (DILHR) effective August 15, 1991.
 DILHR was already responsible for issuing sanitary permits for private sewage systems.
 DILHR adopted DNR's administrative rule to implement the program as ILHR 87, effective March 1, 1992.